develop2arman/rust-all-in-one/workspace/pointers/POINTERS.md

 ## Glossery

+> `Size & Alignment`: For example, a value with an alignment of 2 must be stored at an even address, while a value with an alignment of 1 can be stored at any address.
+Alignment is measured in bytes, and must be at least 1, and always a power of 2.
+The alignment of a value can be checked with the align_of_val function.The unit tuple (()), which is guaranteed as a zero-sized type to have a size of 0 and an alignment of 1.the type [u16; 0] has size 0 and alignment 2).
+The size of a value can be checked with the size_of_val function.

 > `&mut T`: This means that &mut T types do **not implement the Copy** trait.

 > `&T`: A pointer is a **Copy** type, which simply means you can have many immutable references to a value T.